cjaiwenwen/aws/README.md

 # AWS Provisioning Tool

-This project this target to automate the AWS provisioning process for ec2 and route53
+* Automate the AWS provisioning process for ec2 and route53
+* Use Ansible playbook for application deployment

 ### Prerequisites

-This code is tested with python 2.7, addtional modules (IPy, prettytable, boto3, paramiko) are required which will be installed automaticlly.
+Required Python3.5 and above, addtional modules (Ansible, IPy, prettytable, boto3, paramiko) are required which will be installed automaticlly.

 Need to configure following at home directory.